Skip to main content Skip to local navigation

 No. The accreditation is for the program as a whole, therefore, individual courses cannot count towards CPA PEP.

-A minimum of 60% in all 5 courses and an average of 70%.
+A minimum of C in all 5 courses and a B average (with no more than 2 C grades in the 5 courses).

 Non-School of Administrative Studies students who have completed a four-year Canadian business degree, and have completed the equivalent pre-requisite courses, will be considered on case by case basis.
 International degrees obtained outside of Canada will not qualify for admission into the Diploma in Professional Accounting program.